MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules/scriptingexample1.md

     parent: "macro_modules"
 ---

-# Scripting Example 1: The module RunPythonScript
+# Example 2.5.1: The module RunPythonScript
 ## Introduction

 The module `RunPythonScript` allows to execute Python scripts from within a MeVisLab network.
 You can draw parameter connection from modules to `RunPythonScript` and back, to process parameter fields using Python scripting.